Play area improvements

 - Stanley Crescent, Perth (Location Map) [470Kb]

 There were a number of comments made about dog fouling.
-You can find out how to report dog fouling here.
+View our dog fouling page for further information and how to report dog fouling.
 With sufficient evidence the Council can issue warning letters or Fixed Penalty Notices against offenders.
 The Council's Operations service will also be informed of the fouling and will take steps to inspect and collect as necessary.

 We are currently working on our 2017/18 sites: